Voice Messages

 The transcript or fallback text is used internally for dispatch, not echoed to the room as a separate message.

-If voice.visible_router_echo is enabled, the router still posts a display-only copy of the normalized voice text, but responders ignore that echo and continue responding to the original audio event.
+If voice STT and voice.visible_router_echo are enabled, the router still posts a display-only placeholder and replaces it with the normalized transcript or fallback text, but responders ignore that echo and continue responding to the original audio event.

 Multi-responder rooms where the router must choose